ait-energy/matsim-model-vienna/README.md

 - **Calibration:** on modal split derived from synthesized population

 > [!NOTE]
-> We tried to use data from 2020 if possible, but often this was not (easily) possible.
+> We tried to use data from 2020, but often this was not possible.
 > However, we ensured that used data is *comparable* to the situation in 2020,
 > e.g. population was scaled up, road and transit system did not change much in two years, etc.